MohammedAlsubhi/RED_HAWK/README.md

 # Installation:
 1. Run The Tool and Type `fix` This will Install All Required Modules.
 2. For The Bloggers View To Work Properly you have to configure RED HAWK with moz.com's api keys for that follow the following steps:

-**How To Configure RED HAWK with moz.com for Bloggers View Scan**
-+ Create an account in moz follow this link : https://moz.com/community/join
-+ After successful account creation and completing the verification you need to generate the API Keys
-+ You can get your API Keys here: https://moz.com/products/mozscape/access
-+ Get your AccessID and SecretKey and replace the `$accessID` and `$secretKey` variable's value in the `config.php` file
-+ All set, now you can enjoy the bloggers view.

 # Usage:
 - git clone `https://github.com/MohammedAlsubhi/RED_HAWK.git